 A person can start by talking to their doctor about their struggles and feelings.
 Doctors may be able to prescribe medications to help.

 Spending time outdoors may reduce anxiety and stress, improve feelings of well-being and happiness, and improve mood.

-Vitamin D supplementation, an abundant nutrient in sunshine, may also reduce depressive symptoms.
+Vitamin D supplementation, an abundant nutrient in sunshine,

 Most places do not have strict rules preventing people from being outdoors near their homes if they practice social distancing.
 But people must always make sure to follow specific health guidelines and advisories.

 Depression is a common but serious mood disorder characterized by negative feelings, such as sadness, guilt, loneliness, and anger.
 The condition also has physical symptoms that interfere with everyday functioning and last for at least 2 weeks.

 Most people with depression require treatment to avoid serious health complications.
 Depression resulted in

 - If you know someone at immediate risk of self-harm, suicide, or hurting another person:

 - Call 911 or the local emergency number.

 - Stay with the person until professional help arrives.